NOAA-GSL/SENA-c_sw/Julia/README.md

 formatted with Markdown syntax elements.
 See https://www.markdownguide.org/cheat-sheet/ for more information.

 This is the [Julia](https://github.com/JuliaLang/julia) implementation of the `c_sw` kernel extracted from the FV3 model.
+The number of threads is determined by the `JULIA_NUM_THREADS` environment variable, which defaults to 1.
+Currently the number of threads is hard-coded to 4 in the build script, but users can customize it at runtime for other runs.

 ## Dependencies
 The following packages are required for building and running this kernel: